Now, where was I? (Continued from the last post).

 The reason that we had to wait was that there might be a chance that I’d have a ‘Chemical pregnancy’.
 This is where pregnancy ends in the very early stages before anything can be seen in the uterus or an ultrasound.
 From this point, I was convinced that I was having a chemical pregnancy.
 I continued to tell Daz not to get his hopes up.
-I would find him, deep in conversation with my older sister on FaceTime, both of them talking about the pregnancy and trying to convince me that this was real, but I couldn’t believe them.
-What if, even for a moment, I believed them, and I got my period?
+I would find him deep in conversation with my older sister on FaceTime, both talking about the pregnancy and trying to convince me that this was real, but I couldn’t believe them.
+What if I believed them, even for a moment, and I got my period?
 Even though my depression was so much better, I wouldn’t be able to handle that.

 I was still doing pregnancy tests each day.
 My poor husband would go out on his lunch break each day and buy more pregnancy tests for me to do.
 Finally, finally, the week was up, and I called the clinic, telling them that the tests were still positive.
 So, they booked us in for a scan at the early pregnancy unit.

 Time seemed to draaaaaaaaaaaag.
 Why does it always do that?
 I remember sitting in the waiting room with Daz on that day.
 We have been trying for a baby for almost three years by this point.
 We were so nervous and excited, not knowing what to expect.
 I was terrified that they would tell us that there was nothing there.
 We were called in, and the sonographer put the gel on my tummy and got to work.
 It felt like we waited an eternity.
 Then finally, she said, “See that little flickering there?
 That’s the heartbeat of a healthy 7-week foetus.”

 Well, me and Daz lost it.
 We cried and cried.
 It actually still makes me a bit emotional now, remembering that moment.
 That moment that we had waited for, for so long.